 Community property basics in Texas

-before we go any further in our discussion today, we need to establish the basics when it comes to property division in Texas. this may not be exactly where you want to begin especially if you are on the precipice of filing for divorce or are in need of filing an answer to a divorce that was just filed against you.
+before we go any further in our discussion today, we need to establish the basics of property division in Texas.
+This may not be exactly where you want to begin especially if you are on the precipice of filing for divorce or require filing an answer to a divorce that was just filed against you.
 You may feel like there is a certain amount of pressure on you to learn as much as you can in as short a time as you have been given.
 It's sort of like the need to drink water from a firehose.
-Your instincts are telling you that you need to take in as much information as possible right now before it's too late.
+Your instincts tell you that you need to take in as much information as possible right now before it's too late.

 Using the marital home as an example of community property law in Texas